Find reports summarising the performance of North Lincolnshire Council and its partners to improve the lives of the North Lincolnshire residents.

 We also provide detailed information on how North Lincolnshire Council has consulted and sought view of its stakeholders, especially parents and carers and children and young people with regards to the Local Offer.
 It also provides information on how the Local Offer has evolved and been shaped by the findings of feedback provided.

-Public health is about helping people to stay healthy and avoid getting ill.
-Responsibility for many public health functions has now passed to North Lincolnshire Council.
-The council now has a new statutory duty to take steps to improve the health and wellbeing of residents in North Lincolnshire.
 All Directors of Public Health are required to produce an annual public health report which summarises the current health of the local community.
-These reports provide a valuable source of information about health needs over time.
 They highlight where progress has been made over the previous 12 months as well as any local issues which need to be addressed.
+Previous reports can be found below:

 Annual Public Health Report 2018 [PDF, 10Mb]